SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 #### Structure

 **Channels**
 Where are you going to post?
 The answer lies in where you audience is.
 Don't guess.
 Find out.
-Twitter, Facebook and Linkedin all have information about the size of their users and their industries.
+Twitter, Facebook, Youtube and Linkedin all have information about the size of their users and their industries.

 **Format**
-Are you going to use video? graphics?
+Are you going to use video? infographics?
 Downloadable PDFs?
-A combination?
-I recommend starting with something achievable.
+Youtube livestreams?
+Content comes in many shapes and sizes.
+I recommend starting with something simple and achievable.
+You don't want to bit off more than you can chew.

 #### Workflow